admwln/circle-of-friends/README.md

 As an exercise in open source collaboration, a few issues have been opened.
 Feel free to contribute!
 Contact the project owner via said issues.

-This repository may be deleted from GitHub on or after, but not before, October 11 2024.

 ## Install

 `git clone https://github.com/admwln/circle-of-friends.git`